When you are working with tiny seed beads, the needle you choose to use will make a big difference in your beading satisfaction.

-You should avoid using regular sewing or embroidery needles to make beadwork.
-They may be convenient and inexpensive, but these types of needles are thicker with larger eyes than needles made specifically for beading.
+You should avoid using regular sewing or embroidery needles when you are doing beadwork.
+They may be convenient and inexpensive but are thicker with larger eyes than needles that are made specifically for beading.

 English Beading Needles